spenriche/spenriche.github.io/_posts/2025-2-7-climate.md

 - If the elites truly cared about the environment, they would stop flying private jets and living in palatial estates while demanding working-class people suffer under carbon taxes.
 - If politicians truly believed that we were facing an existential crisis, they would lead by example—not by punishing citizens while they themselves live in excess.

+The elites don’t want that, because a strong and independent population cannot be controlled.
+Their climate agenda is a fraud, a scam, and a power grab designed to impoverish you while they live as kings.
+The only way to truly solve environmental challenges is to reject their manufactured crises, reject their carbon taxes, and fight for a Canada where economic prosperity and environmental responsibility go hand in hand—without authoritarian control.

 ## Conclusion: The Path Forward is Prosperity, Not Poverty

 The way to a greener, cleaner Canada is not through economic destruction, carbon taxes, or authoritarian policies that crush the working class.
 The best environmental policies are those that make a country richer, because wealthier nations can afford innovation, efficiency, and sustainability.